streamlit/docs/content/streamlit-cloud/share-your-app/embed-your-app.md

 ## Embedding with iframes

 Streamlit Community Cloud supports embedding **public** apps using the subdomain scheme.
-To embed a public app, add the query parameter `/?embed=true` to the end of the `*streamlit.app` URL.
+To embed a public app, add the query parameter `/?embed=true` to the end of the `*.streamlit.app` URL.

 For example, say you want to embed the [30DaysOfStreamlit app](https://30days.streamlit.app/).
 The URL to include in your iframe is: [https://30days.streamlit.app/?embed=true](https://30days.streamlit.app/?embed=true):